|

 including the annual percentage rate (APR) and other

+charges.
 Two To Four-Family Property - A

 property that consists of a structure that provides